leotiger/wordpress-enhancements/README.md

 ---

+## Icons Without Overhead

+This may not seem critical, but we strongly dislike the overkill and overhead associated with icon systems like Font Awesome — especially CSS-based integration and unnecessary payload.

+We implemented a small module that allows loading a custom icon file.
+Icons can be extracted from Font Awesome (respecting licensing — attribution should remain within the SVG code).

+This approach provides:
+- lightweight icon usage
+- full control over assets
+- direct integration (icons can be used as links without additional wrappers)

+---

+## Icon Build Process

+Preparing the icon set requires a small preprocessing step.

+We include a very simple Node.js script under Helpers with a current free FontAwesome verion:

+**`build-icons.js`**

+This script generates a usable icon set (e.g. from Font Awesome) for integration with the **SVG Icon Button block**.

+It is intentionally minimal and can be adapted as needed.
+You can extend the script to include other fonts or svg icons.
+The list of icons to include in your icons.svg is handled via the icons-list.json file.

+---

 ## Distribution

 Fetch whatever you need from the sources.
 There's a lot of space for improvements or simply fetch the idea and do better.